Shivaay2003/Air-Quality-Mapper/README.md

 ## 📝 **Overview**

-This project explores the environmental changes during the COVID-19 pandemic, focusing on how lockdowns and reduced human activity affected **air quality** over time.
-By comparing **infection rates** and **air quality data**, we can see how restrictions may have positively impacted environmental conditions.
+This project explores the environmental changes during the COVID-19 pandemic, focusing on how lockdowns and reduced human activities influenced air quality.
+By analyzing infection rates alongside air quality data, we can assess how restrictions may have led to positive environmental effects.
 ---

 ## 📊 **Data Sources**